social-streets/the-slice/site-template/src/data/articles/best-parks.md

   - "guides"
 featuredImage: "/images/Mile-End-Park-Haverfield-Green-1.jpg"
 author: "cecilia-cran"
-excerpt: "Local columnist Cecilia Cran rounds up the best parks near Roman Road.
+description: "Local columnist Cecilia Cran rounds up the best parks near Roman Road.
 There are lots of hidden green spaces to enjoy around Bow, Mile End and Tower Hamlets."
 ---

 As the weather gets warmer and the evenings grow lighter, now is the time to make the most of our local parks.